peterwittek/ncpol2sdpa/doc/source/revision_history.rst

 Since v1.9:

-  - New: Better support for the steering hierarchy in a new class `SteeringHierarchy`.
   - New: The function `generate_operators` returns a list of operators from the `sympy.physics.quantum` submodule.
 This is  the old behaviour of `generate_variables`.
   - New: The `SdpRelaxation` class is now subscriptable.
 You can retrieve the value of polynomials in the solved relaxation in such way.
 Internally, it calls `get_xmat_value` with `self`.
   - New: The convenience method `solve()` was added to the class `SdpRelaxation`.